 The shoe and apparel war between adidas, Nike, and Under Armour never ends.
 The Miami Hurricanes parted ways with Nike, their official outfitter for 27 years, for a 12-year deal with adidas.
 A month before, the three stripes inked Arizona State to an eight year, $33 million contract.
 Wisconsin, who’s sponsored by adidas, is reportedly parting ways with them and signing with Under Armour in the coming weeks.
 In April of last year, Louisville announced that they signed a 5-year, $39 million extension with adidas.
 With that said, it’s time to look at from the various companies that outfit the nation’s college football teams.
 Nike has long dominated the college athletic apparel/uniform market, but adidas, who has outfitted Louisville since 1998, has several big-time schools on their roster.
 In just the last three years, the three stripes have lost Notre Dame, Michigan, UCLA, Tennessee, and Wisconsin.
 Another outfitter, Under Armour, is trying to carve out some room on the collegiate scene too, surpassing adidas with 11 Power 5 conference schools wearing their brand.
 Here is a breakdown of the power conferences – and Notre Dame – in regards of who makes their uniforms, beginning in the 2015-16 season.
 NOTE: Those schools not mentioned are Nike.

-ACC: Boston College-Under Armour (UA), Georgia Tech-Russell Athletic, Louisville-adidas, NC State-adidas
+ACC: Boston College-Under Armour (UA), Georgia Tech-Russell Athletic, Louisville-adidas, Miami – adidas, NC State-adidas

 Big 12: Kansas-adidas, Texas Tech-UA